 The Chevrolet Suburban is one of the most trusted names in the SUV world for a reason, garnering accolades such as the car reported as being driven the most each year and even a Hollywood Walk of Fame star.

 This full-size SUV began production in 1935, making it one of the longest used automobile models in history.
 Navigating the last few decades of the Suburban line can be a daunting task, but you’re in luck!
-CoPilot will help you out every step of the way, walking you through the best and worst Chevrolet Suburban year models out there.
+CoPilot will help you every step of the way, walking you through the best and worst Chevrolet Suburban year models.

-You shouldn’t purchase these Chevrolet Suburban year models for a variety of reasons, the most alarming of them including total engine and transmission failure, excessive oil consumption, and broken speedometers.
+You shouldn’t purchase these Chevrolet Suburban year models for various reasons, the most alarming of them including total engine and transmission failure, excessive oil consumption, and broken speedometers.

-The 2007 and 2009 models you should avoid at all costs, but none of these year models are worth buying.
+You should avoid the 2007 and 2009 models at all costs because none of these year models are worth buying.
 If you want an SUV that requires little stress, steer clear of these Chevrolet Suburban year models.